by J.A. Strawn

 Marcy glared at Harrison for a moment before resuming her work.
 He gave her a knowing little smirk and grabbed another beer from the fridge.

-"Nothing yet but the job fair isn't until next month.
+"Nothing yet but the first job fair isn't until next month.
 The school has programs with a lot of ‘evil’ corporations."

 "Well, just remember that none of them will be named 'Golden Goose.'
 I know how lazy you are."
 She laughed at her own joke as she added wine to the stew.
 She looked at the food and gasped.